laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 9. The statistics pane provides useful sales statistics for each post.

 == Changelog ==

+= 0.9.11.4 (May 7, 2015): Bugfix Release (v1.0 RC4) =
+* Completely revised plugin backend user interface
+* Added functionality to automatically remove logged page view data after three months
+* Improved fallback behavior of plugin when the LaterPay API is unavailable
+* Added possibility to manually update the Browscap database from the advanced settings page
+* Improved behavior of deleting time passes (only mark as deleted instead of actually removing from database)
+* Changed mechanism for excluding vendor libraries from git submodules to Composer
+* Fixed several internals regarding the calculation of sales statistics
+* Adjusted copy in teaser content overlay for Time Passes and Single Sale purchases
+* Fixed various visual bugs
+* Lots of internal structural improvements

 = 0.9.11.3 (April 7, 2015): Bugfix Release (v1.0 RC3) =
 * Added parameter 'id' to the shortcode [laterpay_time_passes] to display only one specific time pass